alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-### :point_right: About Me :
 Having taught history and geography for many years, I developed a deep love for understanding past events and their impact on our modern world.
 However, since I was a child, I've also been drawn to the realm of coding and technology.
 This transition journey into development started by an intense Full-Stack coding bootcamp at Le Wagon.

-:student: I love to learn !
+I love to learn !
 I'm committed to acquiring new skills, languages and technologies to enrich my journey as a developer.